Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport

 Then, given $\phi(0,Z_0,r_0)$, we calculate the objective value (\ref{eq: dual objective}), and apply an optimisation algorithm to update the $\lambda$ to a new guess.
-As in \cite{guo2022calibration} and \cite{guo2022joint}, the L-BFGS algorithm of \cite{liu1989limited} displayed good convergence, and with the gradients calculated in Lemma~\ref{lem: gradients} the convergence can be made faster.
-We remark that to compute (\ref{eq: dual gradients}), the $\IE^{\IP}\left[e^{-\int_0^{\tau_i}\!r_s\,\diff s}G_i(Z_{\tau_i})\right]$ term is simply the model price of the $i^{\mathrm{th}}$ option.
-This expectation can either be computed via Monte Carlo methods, for which a change of numeriare will be required to eliminate the path dependent discount term, or using standard pricing PDE techniques by solving (\ref{eq: pricing PDE}) with $\beta_{11}^*$ obtained from the solution of the HJB equation.
+As in \textcite{guo2022calibration} and \textcite{guo2022joint}, the L-BFGS algorithm of \textcite{liu1989limited} displayed good convergence, and with the gradients calculated in Lemma~\ref{lem: gradients} the convergence can be made faster.
+We remark that to compute (\ref{eq: dual gradients}), the $\IE^{\IP}\bigg[e^{-\int_0^{\tau_i}\!r_s\,\diff s}G_i(Z_{\tau_i})\bigg]$ term is simply the model price of the $i^{\mathrm{th}}$ option.
+This expectation can either be computed via Monte Carlo methods, or using standard pricing PDE techniques by solving (\ref{eq: pricing PDE}) with $\beta_{11}^*$ obtained from the solution of the HJB equation.
 This process is then repeated until $||\nabla_{\lambda}L(\lambda)||_{\infty}<\epsilon$ for some specified tolerance $\epsilon>0$, which corresponds to the model prices matching all of the market prices.